rid-principles/bDudekCybersecurity.github.io/README.md

 Work on writeups at the end of the week Friday and adjust plan for next week accordingly(Friday)

+Week 4: Add a feature that can allow the user to add the people who have sent the emails with SSN's to a flaggedList to keep for HR in a company and detail what has happened so the proper actions can be taken.

-Week 4: Run using the test cases below and do a bug report to make address issues before my final submission.
+Week 5: Run using the test cases below and do a bug report to make address issues before my final submission.
 (Monday)

 Make changes to the script based on the bug report from Monday (Tuesday->Submission day)

-Week 5:

 Daily Log: